everest-linux/glacier-usrpkgs/README.md

 - pkgname-pkginfo.json (1 extra line reading `"is-usrpkg:" "yes",`)

 A user package should create all the same files that a regular Glacier package would

+NOTICE: User packages are not tested for stability or security by the Everest team, any user packages you install are solely your responsibility.